TITLE:

 · Request an equipment/area hazard evaluation from Industrial Hygiene if you have concerns regarding air quality.

-· Use exhaust systems in accordance with intended condition.
+· Use exhaust ventilation in accordance with intended condition.

 · Submit a Facilities Management Work Request when equipment is not performing up to standards.